j50n/deno-proc/site/src/recipes/custom-transforms.md

 ## Transform Signature

-A transform is a function that takes an async iterable and returns an async iterable:
+A transform is a function that takes an AsyncIterable and returns an AsyncIterable:

 ```typescript
 function myTransform<T, U>(iterable: AsyncIterable<T>): AsyncIterable<U> {